 What is a Conference Committee?

 The Constitution requires that both the House and Senate agree to identical legislative text before it is sent to the president for a signature.
-That means that whenever the Senate and the House pass two different versions of a bill, as they did with the Trump Tax Scam last year, those differences must be resolved, and then the consensus bill (known as the “conference report”) must be passed again by both chambers before it can go to the president for signature.
+That means that whenever the Senate and the House pass two different versions of a bill, those differences must be resolved, and then the consensus bill (known as the “conference report”) must be passed again by both chambers before it can go to the president for signature.

 Therefore, a conference committee is a temporary, bicameral (House and Senate) committee established to resolve differences between two versions of a bill.
 During this process, Republican and Democratic members of the House and Senate (appointed by the majority leadership of both chambers) work through differences and then send a final product back to each chamber.
 Once the conference report comes back to the House and Senate for approval, it cannot be amended.
 It is an “up or down” vote—meaning take it or leave it—in each chamber.